petrzivny/symfony-react-skeleton/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Deploy to cloud
+## Deploy to cloud (manually)
+Use this section for debugging or if you want to see your app running in prod ASAP.
+Real world deployment should be setup in CD pipeline.
 This example is configured out-of-the-box for [infrastructure-skeleton](https://github.com/petrzivny/infrastructure-skeleton).
-It is useful for debugging or if you want to see your app running in prod ASAP.
-Real world deployment should be setup in CD pipeline.
 1. Provision your infrastructure by using [infrastructure-skeleton](https://github.com/petrzivny/infrastructure-skeleton).
 Save output values from terraform apply.
 You will use them in following steps.
 You can use your own infrastructure, in that case use your own output parameters.
 2. Change `parameters.application_name:` parameter in api/config/services.yaml.
 Use `app_name` output from terraform apply.
 3. Build and push your prod images.
 For this you need `artifact_registry` terraform output.